 GCDD Supported Efforts

-Academy for Inclusive and Social Growth – Kennesaw State University is piloting a post-secondary on-campus college experience for students with intellectual disabilities who have graduated from high school.
+Academy for Learning Inclusive and Social Growth – Kennesaw State University is piloting a post-secondary on-campus college experience for students with intellectual disabilities who have graduated from high school.
 They are given the opportunity to take freshman orientation seminars and to audit classes of their choice.
-Visit http://www.kennesaw.edu/chhs/academy/ for more information or watch an introduction video on the program at,http://www.gcdd.org/news-a-media/videos/viewvideo/28/ksu-academy-for-inclusive-learning-and-social-growth.html
+For more information, click here to watch an introduction video on the program.

 Learn more about Post-Secondary Options from the Georgia Inclusive Post-Secondary Education Consortium for Students with Intellectual and Developmental Disabilities held on Jan 19, 2012 by viewing this PowerPoint by Cate Weir from Think College.
 Think College!
 College Options for People with Intellectual Disabilities

-Statewide Transition Steering Committee – Pat Nobbie, GCDD Deputy Director, chairs this committee.
-They focus on policies that impact transitioning students.
-They have addressed issues such as diploma options, special education funding formulas, employment, and prevention of drop out.
+Statewide Transition Steering Committee – which focuses on policies that impact transitioning students, including issues such as diploma options, special education funding formulas, employment, and prevention of drop out.

 GCDD Public Policy Initiatives